azurehly/WVD-OnDemandStartUp/Windows Virtual Desktop On Demand Startup.md

 WVD workload Perf logs shipping to Log Analytics

-## Define the scheduled of Logical Apps to run
+## Define the scheduler of Logical App to run
 Alternatively, the trigger can be a Webhook request or from Azure Monitor Alter.
 However, it is found that there is a noticeable delay when triggered from Alert.

-## Query WVD for session host availability error
+## Query WVD for session host availability
 This is the sample code for querying user connection attempt (5 minutes ago) and the last WVD they connected.
-(We filter computer name with ‘wvd’, it can be changed base on resource group)
+(We filter computer name with ‘wvd’, it can be changed based on resource group)

 *KQL Query*
 ```